jbhopkins/bioxtasraw/installer/readme_making_mac_installer.txt

 Note: In order to refresh the size of the RAW.app package you need to first delete the .DS_store file that is in the folder it is in, then relaunch Finder from the force quit menu.

+Note: To install on arm64 (as of 4/2022), install through conda as normal.
+You have to install wxpython, fabio, and pyfai through pip, and resolve some weird numpy dependency thing by downgrading it to 1.21.

 More info on disk images here: https://el-tramo.be/blog/fancy-dmg/